4 Ways to Say No to Negativity

 Here’s the truth: Human beings are naturally negative.
-When you’re driving down the freeway and there’s a wreck, people will sit in a long line complaining about the people up ahead who are rubbernecking to get a look.
-But when those complainers get up there, they’re the ones doing the rubbernecking.
-This is why when you turn on the TV, you see negative news.
-It’s what people want to watch.
+When you’re driving down the freeway and there’s a wreck, people will sit in a long line complaining about the people up ahead who are rubbernecking to get a look—but when those complainers get up there, they’re the ones doing the rubbernecking.

-When you wake up in the middle of the night worried about something, you’ve got to wrestle the control back and turn your thoughts around.
+When you wake up in the middle of the night feeling worried about something, you’ve got to wrestle back control of your thoughts and turn them around.
 Read something positive.
 Speak well about yourself and your circumstances.
 Fertilize the positive and weed out the negative self-talk.

-You’ve got to surround yourself with uplifting, positive people.
-You are going to think just like the people you’re around the most.
+You’ve got to surround yourself with uplifting, positive people, because you are going to think like the people you’re around the most.
 If you’re spending your whole life around negative, sour, cynical people, guess what?
 You’re going to become negative, sour and cynical.
-Spend time with people who build you up.
+If you want to reduce those negative thoughts, spend time with people who build you up.

 You might be thinking, I’m just not that happy-go-lucky kind of a person.
-Fine.
-Then just act like it for a while.
+That’s fine.
+Just act like it for a while.
 I once had a pastor who said, “Act the way you want to feel and soon you’ll feel the way you act.”
-This means you can reprogram yourself.
+Give reprogramming yourself a try.
 Smile.
 Say nice things to other people.
 Even if you’re dealing with a horrible situation, you’ll be more successful in that battle if you’re positive.
-So get some objectivity about how big your problems really is in relation to the big picture.
+Get some objectivity about how big your problems really are in relation to the big picture.
 Then smile until you actually feel like smiling.

-The most important thing to recognize is when you’re giving in to negativity and when you’re being positive.
+The most important thing you can do to reduce negative thoughts is recognize when you’re giving in to negativity.
 If you pay attention, you can work on yourself, change your self-talk, surround yourself with supportive people and let situations go rather than dwelling on them.
-Over time, your health, your work and your relationships will grow more positive.
+Over time, your health, work and relationships will grow more positive.